 - The same happens with photos, and is especially irritating when someone uploads a several photos

-- When you post on Facebook, you probably waffle a bit more at the beginning of a sentence, just cause you can.
+- When you post on Facebook, you probably waffle a bit more at the beginning of a sentence, just because you can.
 When that goes on Twitter you lose the bit that is most interesting or important for your followers.
 The bit that makes them open the link.
 Doh.

 Either way, your customers immediately notice that you are publishing on both Twitter and Facebook at the same time.
 Does this matter, you may ask.
 Well, it does give the impression that you are not really putting much effort into connecting with your customers.